Indian farmers block roads, railways as protests mount over farm bills

 >> Reuters

-Prime Minister Narendra Modi's government has defended the bills - recently approved by parliament - as reform measures that will help rid India's vast agriculture sector of antiquated laws and allow farmers to sell to institutional buyers and big retailers like Walmart.
+Prime Minister Narendra Modi’s government has defended the bills - recently approved by parliament - as reforms to help rid India’s vast agriculture sector of antiquated laws and allow farmers to sell to institutional buyers and big retailers such as Walmart.

-The government has also insisted that the new rules give the option to farmers to sell their produce to private buyers but it would still purchase staples such as rice and wheat at guaranteed prices.
+The government insists the new rules give farmers the option to sell their produce to private buyers while it would still purchase staples such as rice and wheat at guaranteed prices.

-Farmers on a tractor shout slogans as they block the Delhi-Uttar Pradesh border during a protest against farm bills passed by India's parliament, in Noida, India, Sept 25, 2020.
-REUTERS

-As part of a nationwide shutdown, more farmers are likely to hit the streets in states such as Punjab, Haryana, Uttar Pradesh and Madhya Pradesh where opposition parties are likely to join them.
+But such assurances have failed to mollify millions of farmers who make up an influential voting bloc in states such as Punjab and Haryana - India’s northern farm belt which borders the capital New Delhi.

+Modi, who was re-elected with an overwhelming majority in 2019, now faces the biggest farmers’ protest just weeks before an assembly election in Bihar, India’s third-most populous state.

+Farmers’ bodies also organised protests in Modi’s home state of Gujarat in eastern India.

+The protests have remained peaceful but most growers, who hit the streets in large numbers, did not wear face masks despite a daily surge in coronavirus cases in India.

-Authorities on Friday had to cancel several train services on some routes, as farmers started blocking highways and railway tracks.
+Authorities on Friday had to cancel several train services as farmers blocked railway tracks.

 Police in various states have beefed up security in the hope of heading off any violence, especially around New Delhi.